+Adult salmonids also stray into the Colusa Basin Drain via the Cache Slough Complex (Gahan et al. 2016).
+One of the terminus points of the Colusa Basin Drain connects to the Knights Landing Ridge Cut Slough which then connects to the eastern toe drain of the Yolo Bypass which eventually drains out to the Cache Slough Complex in the northern delta, near Liberty Island.
+Tidal influence from the Delta enhances flows from the Yolo Bypass in the Cache Slough Complex, creating attraction flows that draw salmonids into the bypass and subsequently the Colusa Basin Drain.
+This occurs both during flooding and non-flooding of the Yolo Bypass (Gahan et al. 2016).

-Upstream of Bay-Delta
+Upstream of Delta

-General Description of Rivers and Reservoirs Upstream of Bay-Delta
+General Description of Rivers and Reservoirs Upstream of Delta

-The areas upstream of the Bay-Delta in the Central Valley that could potentially be affected by the alternatives include those areas in the SWP and CVP system that may be affected by alterations in SWP and CVP operations, including the reservoirs, rivers, and other components of the SWP and CVP.
+The areas upstream of the Delta in the Central Valley that could potentially be affected by Alternatives 1, 2, and 3 include those areas in the SWP and CVP system that may be affected by alterations in SWP and CVP operations, including the reservoirs, rivers, and other components of the SWP and CVP.
 These components include the following instream, reservoir, and riparian areas:

-Shasta Reservoir and the upper and lower Sacramento River
+Shasta Lake and the upper and lower Sacramento River

-Oroville Reservoir, Thermalito Afterbay, and the lower Feather River
+Lake Oroville, Thermalito Afterbay, and the lower Feather River

-Folsom Reservoir, Lake Natoma and the lower American River
+Folsom Lake, Lake Natoma and the lower American River

 The timing, duration, and magnitude of water exports can affect operations of SWP and CVP reservoirs upstream of the Delta, which can affect hydrodynamic conditions for species present in the rivers and tributaries reaches.
 Flows are important to the movement and migration behaviors, straying potential, habitat availability and suitability, and stranding potential of numerous aquatic species.
 Operational changes to various flow attributes (timing, duration, magnitude, frequency, and rate of change) can directly affect anadromous species immigration and emigration, spawning and egg incubation, and rearing, as well as resident non-migratory species habitat availability for all life stages.